juanfranblanco/DecoratorRecoder/README.md

 # DecoratorRecoder
-Example of implementing an interceptor that decorates each method of an interfaces, so it can be replayed
+Example of implementing an interceptor that decorates each method of a given interface, so it can be replayed.